FDR control with adaptive procedures and FDR monotonicity: Introduction. Introduction

 and defining

-would have obtained a larger number $R^\prime \geq R$ of rejected hypotheses (still with $FDR \leq q$), than the number $R$ given by the original BH95 procedure, which used $m$ as an upper-bound on $m_0$.
-This procedure, based on knowledge of $m_0$, is called "oracle" (ORC), see \cite{yuilia_2008}.

-Subsequently various improved (also called 'adaptive') procedures were proposed, based on the idea of estimating the unknown $m_0$ in order to get a more accurate handle on the FDR.
-These procedures can be divided into two major classes: \begin{enumerate}
+would have obtained a larger number $R^\prime\geq R$ of rejected hypotheses (still with $\mathit{FDR} \leq q$) than the number $R$ given by the original BH95 procedure, which used $m$ as an upper-bound on $m_0$.
+This procedure, based on knowledge of $m_0$, is called ``oracle'' (ORC); see \citet{gavrilov2009}.
+Subsequently, various improved (also called ``adaptive'') procedures were proposed, based on the idea of estimating the unknown $m_0$ in order to get a more accurate handle on the FDR.
+These procedures can be divided into two major classes: \begin{enumerate} \item Procedures for local FDR \textit{estimation}: This approach, previously suggested and applied by \citet{yekutieli1999}, \citet{storey2002} and \citet{poundscheng2006}, can be used when one has an estimator $\hatm$ of~$m_0$ that satisfies